 Subd.
 2. Administrative issues.

-(a) The commissioner may select the administrator.
-The
+(a) The commission may select the administrator who

-of the administrator.
-The administrator may hire staff and may contract for technical expertise
+commission approval, the administrator may hire staff and may contract for technical expertise

 in performing duties when existing state resources are required for other state responsibilities